Vicality

 • Feeds your soil with nutrients and microorganisms that improve plant growth.

-• Compost retains soil moisture so you water less.
+• Retains soil moisture so you water less.

 • Compost is a mild, slow release, natural fertilizer that won’t burn plants like chemical fertilizers that contaminate our rivers, lakes and bay.